Ariakit

 next

 Returns the id of the next enabled item based on the current activeId state.
+You can pass additional options to override the current state.

 Code examples